 Each app's data is stored in a different place.
 Depending on the data you need to restore, you’ll find this article helpful in finding the right data.
 We'll use SMS, iMessage and WhatsApp in the examples below.

-How to restore SMS and WhatsApp messages to your iPhone
+How to restore SMS messages to your iPhone

 Open iPhone Backup Extractor and choose the older backup with the data you want to copy data from, using the left-hand menu.